 Rental rates in the area are strong, and the neighbourhood’s property market active providing landlords, buyers, and renters with attractive prospects in the short and long term.
 The area is particularly popular with millennial renters, young professionals, and those who crave a creative, community vibe.
-This trend is set to continue in SYP as investors and property developers move into the area, making it an excellent choice for single residents and young families alike.
+This is reflected in the budding network of hipster cafes and trendy restaurants, independent shops, and art galleries in the Sai Ying Pun neighbourhood.
+This trend is set to continue as investors and property developers move into the area, making it an excellent choice for single residents and young families alike.

-With a healthy mix of old and new, Sai Ying Pun is defined by its cultural influences and has become a thriving hub for business and leisure.
+With a healthy mix of old and new, Sai Ying Pun is defined by its cultural influences and has become a thriving hub for business, leisure and food.
 Whilst Centre Street will anchor you within a whisker of the action, there are some hidden gems in Sai Ying Pun that make it the perfect daytime lunch date or weekend hangout.

 Food & drink in Sai Ying Pun

-Sipping on something in SYP is open from morning until late-night.
-From Aussie inspired coffee shops (Fineprint) to European wine specialists (French Flair), there's something for everyone.
+Sipping on something in Sai Ying Pun is open from morning until late-night.
+From Aussie-inspired coffee shops like Fineprint and Winstons Coffee to get your caffeine fix to European wine specialists (French Flair), there's something for everyone.
 The bar scene is popular with residents, giving them modern, hip places to meet friends and socialise through the evening.
-From easy neighbourhood finds (Crispy Bistro) to gin joints (Ping Pong 129) and places for later into the night such as Potato Head, SYP still keeps its laid-back feel and stays relatively discreet and low-key.
+From easy neighbourhood finds (Crispy Bistro) to gin joints (Ping Pong 129), Sai Ying Pun still keeps its laid-back feel and stays relatively discreet and low-key.

 Shopping in Sai Ying Pun